dsyph3r/symblog-docs/docs/doctrine-2-the-blog-model.rst

 using Doctrine 2 mappings.
 The metadata can be specified in and number of formats including ``YAML``, ``PHP``, ``XML`` and ``Annotations``.
 We will use ``Annotations`` in this tutorial.
-It is important to note that not all members in the entity need to be persisted, so we wont provide metadata for these.
+It is important to note that not all members in the entity need to be persisted, so we won't provide metadata for these.
 This gives us the flexibility to choose only the members we require Doctrine 2 to map to the database.
 Replace the content of the ``Blog`` entity class located at ``src/Blogger/BlogBundle/Entity/Blog.php`` with the following.